srogers/conferences/README.md

 a different domain, the ApplicationController redirects to the MAIL_HOST domain wth a 301 to keep search robots happy.
 This means that multiple domain names can be associated with the site, and the domain name can be changed by changing MAIL_HOST.

+If the domain name changes, the domain for forced SSL must be updated in `config/environments/production.rb`

 #### DNS and Nameserver Setup on Domain.com

 Mapping from the Heroku instructions above to Domain.com - to setup a domain add DNS entries with the domain name,